qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 5. How-to construct and simulate using the Magnus-based perturbation solver
 ---------------------------------------------------------------------------

-Next, build the Magnus-based perturbative solver.
-The :class:`.MagnusSolver` uses the same scheme as :class:`.DysonSolver`, but uses the Magnus expansion and matrix exponentiation to simulate over each fixed time step.
+Next, we repeat our example using the Magnus-based perturbative solver.
-Note that the Magnus expansion typically requires going to fewer orders to achieve accuracy, with the trade-off being that, after construction, the solving step itself is more expensive.
+Setup of the :class:`.MagnusSolver` is similar to the :class:`.DysonSolver`, but it uses the Magnus expansion and matrix exponentiation to simulate over each fixed time step.

 .. jupyter-execute::